tobomedia/RevisionNotes/aws-cloud-practitioner/NOTES.md

 ### <a id="glossary-batch"></a>Batch
 Fully managed batch processing service that efficiently runs hundreds of thousands of computing jobs by dynamically provisioning compute resources based on job requirements.

+### <a id="glossary-beanstalk"></a>Elastic Beanstalk
+Platform as a Service (PaaS) that provides a developer-centric view for deploying applications on AWS.
+Supports multiple architecture models including single instance, load balancer with auto scaling, and auto scaling group only configurations.

+### <a id="glossary-cdk"></a>CDK - Cloud Development Kit
+Infrastructure as code framework that allows you to define cloud resources using familiar programming languages like JavaScript, Python, Java, C#, and Go.
+Code compiles into CloudFormation templates.

+### <a id="glossary-cloudformation"></a>CloudFormation
+AWS Infrastructure as Code service that allows you to define AWS resources using JSON/YAML templates.
+Enables repeatable infrastructure deployments and template sharing across environments.

+### <a id="glossary-codeartifact"></a>CodeArtifact
+Managed artifact repository service that securely stores and manages software packages.
+Acts as a proxy for public repositories like npm, PyPI, and Maven while providing package scanning and access control.

+### <a id="glossary-codecommit"></a>CodeCommit
+AWS-managed Git repository service (discontinued for new users) that provided version control similar to GitHub.
+May still appear in course materials but is no longer available for new customers.

+### <a id="glossary-codedeploy"></a>CodeDeploy
+Deployment automation service that supports both AWS cloud and on-premises servers.
+Provides various deployment strategies including rolling, blue/green, and canary deployments for EC2, Lambda, and ECS applications.

+### <a id="glossary-codepipeline"></a>CodePipeline
+CI/CD orchestration service that automates the build, test, and deployment phases of your application release process.
+Integrates with various source control, build, and deployment tools.

 ### <a id="glossary-aurora"></a>Aurora
 MySQL and PostgreSQL-compatible relational database built for the cloud that combines performance and availability of commercial databases with simplicity and cost-effectiveness of open source databases.